Skip to main content

 Lifestyle and the Vagus Nerve

 Your vagus nerve is the main highway between your brain and your gut.
-When you are stressed, your body shifts into "fight or flight" mode, and digestion slows down.
+When you are stressed, your body moves into "fight or flight" mode, and digestion slows down.
 That alone can drive reflux and bloating.
+When gut symptoms track with old stress rather than with this week's, the trauma-informed side of care becomes part of the plan, and our guide to nervous system regulation walks through the specific breath and somatic tools we use for it.

 Diaphragmatic Breathing

-The diaphragm sits right around the LES and acts like an external support for that valve.
+The diaphragm wraps right around the LES and acts like an external support for that valve.
 A weak or held-tight diaphragm makes the valve work less well.

 • The exercise: 5 minutes of slow, deep "belly breathing" before each meal.
 This gently strengthens the diaphragm, mechanically supports the valve, and signals your vagus nerve to switch into "rest and digest" mode.